pixelpax/cbh-take-home-project/Ticket_Breakdown.md

    4. IMPORTANT: Please pull in all relevant FE team on PR to make sure we aren't missing anywhere else in the app where agent ID may be shown

 - Ticket 1 must be completed first
-- Tickets (2, 3, 4) depend on ticket 1.
+- Tickets (2, 3, 4, 5) depend on ticket 1.
 They can be parallelized to be worked on by different engineers, but 4 should be given priority as it blocks ticket 5
--
+- 6 depends on 3, 7 depends on 4, 8 depends on 5
+  - Thus, prioritize 1->4->7, since it's the most likely to be critical path/delay release.